phan-t/cas-socialabs/_solutions/bootstrapping cloud init.rst

-Lab.05 Boostrapping with Cloud Init.
+Lab 05.
+Boostrapping with Cloud Init
 ***********************************

-Step 01.
+Solution 01.
 Add a cloudConfig section to the yaml.
 ==============================================

 .. code-block:: yaml